Lab Founder & Principal Investigator

 Graduate Students and Post-Doctoral Fellows

-Elizabeth was an NIH T32 post-doctoral fellow in the Behavioral and Psychosocial Research Training Program in Cancer Prevention and Control at Northwestern University Feinberg School of Medicine.
-Elizabeth earned her doctorate in Health Psychology from UNC Charlotte and completed her clinical internship at the VA Connecticut Healthcare System in 2016.
-She is currently a Research Assistant Professor in the Department of Medical Social Sciences at Northwestern University.
+During her tenure in the Flourishing in Health Lab, Elizabeth was an NIH T32 post-doctoral fellow in the Behavioral and Psychosocial Research Training Program in Cancer Prevention and Control at Northwestern University Feinberg School of Medicine.
+She went on to accept a faculty position in the Department of Medical Social Sciences at Northwestern University

 |

-Vered received her PhD in Clinical Psychology from City University of New York.
-She did a 2-year clinical/research postdoctoral fellowship under the supervision of Dr. Victorson.
-Vered served as the lead MBSR instructor on a pilot randomized clinical trial of MBSR with men diagnosed with prostate cancer on active surveillance and their spouses.
-After her fellowship she was promoted and worked as a Research Assistant Professor in the Department of Medical Social Sciences at Northwestern University until she left academia to focus on her career as a professional actor.
+During her 2-year clinical/research postdoctoral fellowship under the supervision of Dr. Victorson, Vered served as the lead MBSR instructor on a pilot randomized clinical trial of MBSR with men diagnosed with prostate cancer on active surveillance and their spouses.
+She went on to accept a position as a Research Assistant Professor in the Department of Medical Social Sciences at Northwestern University until she left academia to focus on her career as a professional actor

 |

-Karly received her PhD in Clinical Psychology from Seattle Pacific University.
-As an NIH T32 post-doctoral fellow in the Behavioral and Psychosocial Research Training Program in Cancer Prevention and Control at Northwestern University Feinberg School of Medicine, Karly supervised instructors of the healthy behavior arm of a randomized clinical trial of MBSR for men diagnosed with prostate cancer on active surveillance and their spouses.
+As a NIH T32 post-doctoral fellow in the Behavioral and Psychosocial Research Training Program in Cancer Prevention and Control at Northwestern University Feinberg School of Medicine, Karly supervised instructors of the healthy behavior arm of a randomized clinical trial of MBSR for men diagnosed with prostate cancer on active surveillance and their spouses.
 She also helped to develop and implement technology-based interventions for cancer survivors.
-Upon completing her fellowship at Northwestern, Karly accepted a post-doctoral fellowship position at Wake Forest University.
+Karly went on to accept a post-doctoral fellowship position at Wake Forest University and then a faculty position at Eastern Kentucky University

 |